Manjaka13/todolist/README.md

 # todolist
-This is a simple todolist application made with HTML/CSS/JS/PHP and MySQL for storing the data.
+This is a simple todolist application.